Jesus Vizcarra Calderón: Political career

 In 1988 Vizcarra joined the Institutional Revolutionary Party and served as a state and national political adviser in Guasave, Sinaloa.
-In 2003, he was sworn in as senator in the Fifth Federal District of Sinaloa; the same year he was named chairman of the Water Resources Commission and was a member of the Finance, Energy and Budget committees.
+In 2003, he was elected to the Chamber of Deputies for Sinaloa's 5th congressional district; the same year he was named chairman of the Water Resources Commission and was a member of the Finance, Energy and Budget committees.

 Vizcarra helped in the 2004 campaign to elect Jesus Aguilar Padilla governor of Sinaloa.
 In 2005, he served as Secretary of Economic Development of the Government of the State of Sinaloa.
 Subsequently, he ceded his position to campaign for mayor of Culiacán in 2007, where he earned the win.
 On January 1, 2008 was sworn into office.

 In 2010, Vizcarra ran for governor of Sinaloa under the Alianza Para Ayudar a la Gente, supported by the PRI, PVEM and PANAL.
 Although some polls gave him a 6-point lead over his opponent, Mario López Valdez, he lost the election, losing with 46.4 percent to López Valdez's 51.8 percent.